Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 What are the eight different types of wood glue?

-There are many different types of glues in the marketplace, but not all are created equal.
+There are many different types of glues in the marketplace, but not all deliver the same results.
 In this section, we will go over the eight basic formulas.

 • Polyvinyl Acetate (PVA)